bengtan/email-untracker/README.md

 Please read the [original article](https://bengtan.com/blog/email-cleaner-clean-tracking-links-and-pixels/#how-it-works).

+Note that Untracker currently only supports untracking newsletters from three major mailing list providers (MailChimp, ConvertKit, Substack).
+I’d happily add more.
+Just let me know.

 ## SaaS version

 If you don't have access to your mail server, you can use the [original Email Cleaner](https://bengtan.com/blog/email-cleaner-clean-tracking-links-and-pixels/) service (which is powered by Untracker).
-Please note that you’d be sending your email newsletters to a third party.
+Please note that you’d be disclosing your email newsletters to a third party.

 ## Sponsorware and licensing